imodeljs/itwin-connector-sample/COBie-connector/README.md

       CLIENT_ID=
       CLIENT_REDIRECT_URI=

-      # The CONTEXT to put the new iModel.
+      # The CONTEXT to create the new iModel.
       CONTEXT_ID=
       ```

-      Your CLIENT_ID and CLIENT_REDIRECT_URI should both come from the iTwin Platform registration - be sure to create a "SPA" app with Visualization enabled!
+      Your CLIENT_ID and CLIENT_REDIRECT_URI should both come from the [iTwin Platform App registration](https://developer.bentley.com/my-apps) - be sure to create a "SPA" app with Visualization enabled!

 ## Architecture